 'Painterly' or 'Photorealistic'

 ALL of the greatest Masters in the history of art regarded formal academic training as indispensable for the development of the highest professional skills.
 My teaching experience is a direct result of my own years of studies (1974-1990) in the consistency of academic discipline and established curriculum at one of the world's oldest and acclaimed fine art institutions, the Russian Academy of Arts (1757).
-Having started my formal art education at 9 and continuing to study within the academic art establishment for the next 16 years, I became very familiar with countless challenges that an art student may face in drawing, painting, composition, etc. Therefore, based on my vast experience of being a student myself, I understand and know exactly what the art students need in any particular situation, and how to successfully resolve any question they may have, right on the spot.
+Having started my formal art education at 9 and continuing to study within the academic art establishment for the next 16 years, I became very familiar with countless challenges that an art student may face in drawing, painting, composition, etc. Therefore, based on my own vast experience of being a formal student for 16 years, I understand and know exactly what an artist may need in any particular situation, and how to successfully resolve any question immediately and right on the spot.

 Students posses and are enriched by the skills and knowledge that their teachers pass on to them.
 If their teacher had not received a formal classical education, it is most likely that the students would then be limited to only acquire their teacher's 'style' or 'approach', and the fruits of their labor would result in their becoming 'beggars in knights armor' so to speak, as the roots of deep knowledge and skill, vital for the development of artistic individuality, would not be introduced.